 As a solo artist, Sultana was invited to perform at Art Basel Miami 2018 by Afro-Future Society at The Urban, and has played live with musicians such as Miri Ben-Ari, Edward Sharpe and the Magnetic Zeros, John Mayer and Pink Floyd, and has recorded for artists such as Ambré.
 Released in 2017, her EP Blood Moon is described as "a musical journey of transmutation," and has appeared on local and international stations including NTS Radio in London.

 2013, B.M. in Violin Performance, Syracuse University, Setnor School of Music, Syracuse, NY

-2022, 'Making Black America', directed by Shayla Harris & Stacey Holman (post production), PBS mini-series hosted by
+2022, 'Making Black America', directed by Shayla Harris & Stacey Holman (in- production), PBS mini-series hosted by

 Dr. Henry Louis Gates Jr.

-2021, ‘The Neutral Ground’, directed by CJ Hunt (post production), television broadcast premiere on PBS show POV
+2021, ‘The Neutral Ground’, directed by CJ Hunt (post production), premiere at Tribeca Film Festival 202, television broadcast premiere on PBS show POV

 2021, ‘Ailey’, directed by Jamila Wignot (*additional composer), premiere at Sundance Film Festival 2021

 2020, ‘Sacred’, directed by Luisa Dantas, premiere at New Orleans Film Festival